studyforfun666/Gromacs_Zn_Battery/README.md

-This is the required files for simulation to reproduce paper "Chaotropic Anion and Fast-Kinetics Cathode Enabling Low-Temperature Aqueous Zn Batteries"
+This is the required MD code for simulation to reproduce paper "Chaotropic Anion and Fast-Kinetics Cathode Enabling Low-Temperature Aqueous Zn Batteries"